From a young age, Jeff Kofman knew he wanted to be in the world of news reporting.

 So how does a journalist with over twenty years of experience in the field end up being the CEO of a startup?

-In an interview with MediaFile, Kofman said the idea came about in 2013 after he connected with some coders at MozFest, a global conference sponsored by Mozilla celebrating the open Internet.
+In an interview with MediaFile, Kofman said the idea came about in 2013 after he connected with a team of skilled web media designers at MozFest, a global conference sponsored by Mozilla celebrating the open Internet.
 These individuals, who were to become the future of Trint, had figured out a way to align audio with text, but they were still using traditional manual transcription.

 Kofman saw the innovation in this, but knew it could be taken a step further.

 “I said, ‘Well, wait a minute.
 Isn’t automated speech good enough that you could do it that way?’
 Because if you could, you could solve the biggest pain in the ass of every journalist’s life and if you solve it for journalists, you solve it for the world,” according to Kofman.

 And that’s how Trint, a hybrid of “transcribe” and “interview,” was born.

 Fast-forward to 2017 and Trint is in the stages of preparing for the launch of their second version of the product this upcoming summer.